BT-Creator/GroCart/README.md

         5. After this, execute `dbFill.sql` in your DB IDE of choice.
         6. Proceed to the homepage, where you should see the following:
         ![Successful data import](resources/markdown/data-import-user.png)
-           If this is the case, then congrats, the data has been imported correctly
+           If this is the case, then congrats, the data has been imported correctly.
             - **!!!** If you don't see any data, but the website doesn't give any data, it could be that the auto-increment is based on previous data that lived in the database.
 This isn't that bad, but if you want to fix this, make sure you use a clean database. **!!!**

+4. In `public/assets/js/config` you'll find a singular file called `config.js`.
+In this file, please change the base URL to the URL you've configured, followed by `/api`

+    *For illustration purposes, if your server URL is `https://webtech.local` you'll need to change the link in `public/assets/js/config` to `htpps://webtech.local/api`*
 # File Structure
 ## Project specific
 ### `app/Http/Controllers/Utilities`